cjrace/gss-chart-colours/task_and_finish_proposal.md

 We think the best way to test colour ratios is the [WebAim contrast checker website](https://webaim.org/resources/contrastchecker/).

 For colour blindness, there is an [Adobe tool](https://color.adobe.com/create/color-accessibility) that lets you check up to five colours at a time.
-This can be temperamental but it is the only tool that gives a clear pass or fail with regards to the accessibility regulations after converting colours to their colour blind equivalents.
+This can be temperamental but it is the only tool that gives a clear pass or fail for contrast after converting colours to their colour blind equivalents.

 In terms of checking for how this palette works in black and white this has only been done by viewing a print preview of one of the charts.